btxtiger/ngx-link-preview/README.md

 - Render array of links
 - Parse links in string
 - Loading indicator
-- Theming, `default` and `modern` theme included
+- Theming: `default` and `modern` theme included

 ### Requirements
 - You will need to create an endpoint at your backend to parse an url for meta tags.
 [See info below](#endpoint)

 ### Component configuration